squaredproject/Entwined/oldlx/Trees/data/README.md

 ### Minitree!

 Minitree is using 4 LED cubes exclusively, not 6.

-Have to find a way to put that in the configuration....
+Charlie likes to configure the NDB so that the LOWEST branch is channel one and 16, then the NDB outputs go around.
+This means 1 is 4B, and 16 is 4A, and it all goes between.

+Look for a google sheet with a map called 201, because we mapped a tree for reno this way.

 ## maintaining the cubes for shrubs